GauravShirkeGS/Atishae-assignment/README.md

 # Atishae Assignment

 This is a SpringBoot project that implements two endpoints for creating a graph with nodes and checking connections between them.
+It consist of Service layer, controller and global exception handler.
+And having unit test for the service layer.

 ## Introduction